 AZA accredited institutions are required to have copies of, and ensure that all animal care staff has access to, the completed ACMs for species within their collection (AZA Accreditation Standard 1.2.1).
 Completed Animal Care Manuals include:

-The development of each ACM is coordinated by the AZA Animal Welfare Committee and managed by AZA's Conservation & Science Department.
+The development of each ACM is coordinated by the AZA Animal Welfare Committee and managed by AZA's Conservation, Management, & Welfare Sciences Department.
 A complete ACM Template is available to all AZA members.
 The template is divided into chapters, each of which focuses on a different animal care or management topic.

 Each chapter contains specific sections with general introductory information and corresponding AZA Accreditation Standards identified.
 Each section lists bulleted points, developed with input from AZA Committees, Scientific Advisory Groups, and the Animal Program's Population Management and Reproductive Management Centers, that are addressed by the authors.

-The developmental processes used to compose each ACM follows a specific sequence that includes several review procedures (internal and external) before the AZA Conservation & Science Department reviews it and ultimately approves publication.
+The developmental processes used to compose each ACM follows a specific sequence that includes several review procedures (internal and external) before the AZA Conservation, Management, & Welfare Sciences Department reviews it and ultimately approves publication.
 There are six primary steps needed to complete the publication process: